johanna-herrmann/files-crud-documentation/web/docs/configuration/logging.md

 ### logging.enableAccessLogging

-Static file access always wille be logged (method, path, statusCode) to console.
+Static file access always will be logged (method, path, statusCode) to console.
 If `true`, additionally,
 each access (static files and API) will be logged detailed to a file, specified as [logging.accessLogFile](#loggingaccesslogfile).